-Figure 8: Route Update of Advertising Receiver Metric
+Figure 4: Basic Operation of Advertising Receiver Metric

-- 4. After receiving the change request message, the alternate anycast router sends a routing update message to all anycast routers by using flooding. - 5.
+- 1. The selected anycast receiver sends a threshold exceeding message when the metric value exceeds the threshold. - 2.
+When the selected anycast router receives the threshold exceeding message, it lookups the entries which has the minimum metric for the anycast address specified in the threshold exceeding message.
+Then, it selects an alternate anycast receiver, and finds the alternate anycast router in the ARDB. - 3.
+After finding the alternate anycast receiver, the selected anycast router sends a change request message to the alternate anycast router.
+The alternate anycast router is identified by the unicast address of anycast router stored in the ARDB. - 4.
+After receiving the change request message, the alternate anycast router sends a routing update message to all anycast routers by using flooding. - 5.
 Then, each anycast router updates its routing table when it receives the routing update message.
 The selected anycast router can recognize that the alternate anycast router changes its routing information based on the change route request.
 If the selected anycast router cannot receive a routing update message, it wonders that the change request message might be dropped.
 The selected anycast router remove the entry which has the minimum metric for the anycast address in the ARDB, and back to Step 2.

 We designed this mechanism assuming that the selected anycast receiver would change according to the condition of anycast receivers.
 In unicast routing, packets during transitions in the routing path may be dropped, but it does not occur frequently.
 However, with anycasting, because route changes occur more frequently than with unicasting, the frequency of dropping packets in anycasting is relatively higher than the case of unicasting.
-Consequently, more fail-safe mechanisms are needed to prevent anycast packets from being dropped because of route changes.
+Consequently, more failsafe mechanisms are needed to prevent anycast packets from being dropped because of route changes.
 With our design, the anycast router which sent the change request message confirms that the selected anycast receiver is replaced by the alternate anycast receiver by receiving the routing update message.
 For a more complete fail-safe mechanism, we introduced following procedure.